Antonin Scalia: In popular culture

 Derrick Wang's opera Scalia/Ginsburg depicts the friendship of Scalia and Justice Ruth Bader Ginsburg, both known for their shared love of opera.
 The opera was introduced before Scalia and Ginsburg at the Supreme Court in 2013, premiered at the Castleton Festival in 2015, and was revised after Scalia's death, with the revised version broadcast on national radio on November 7, 2020.
 Scalia and Ginsburg both wrote forewords to the libretto, and Ginsburg cited the opera in her statement on Scalia's death and in her foreword to the book Scalia Speaks.

 John Strand's play The Originalist was performed in Washington, DC in 2015; it received a positive review from The New York Times.
 The play depicted Justice Scalia's interaction with a (fictional) liberal court clerk and their mutual criticism and eventual support of each other.
 The play had a cross-country tour from Washington, D.C. to the Pasadena Playhouse.
-The play was scheduled to air on PBS in 2017.
+The play aired on PBS in 2017.

 Posthumous tributes

 According to NBC News, tributes to "larger-than-life Supreme Court Justice Antonin Scalia poured in [from] both sides of the political aisle" following his death.
-All eight of Scalia's fellow justices released statements honoring him following his death.
-Justice Clarence Thomas said, "'Justice Scalia was a good man; a wonderful husband who loved his wife and his family; a man of strong faith; a towering intellect; a legal giant; and a dear, dear friend.
-In every case, he gave it his all to get the broad principles and the small details right. … It is hard to imagine the court without my friend.
-I will miss him beyond all measure'".
-Justice Ruth Bader Ginsburg said:
+President Barack Obama called Scalia "one of the towering legal figures of our time" and former president George W. Bush described Scalia as "a brilliant jurist".
+U.S. attorney general Loretta Lynch called Scalia "one of the most influential and eloquent justices to ever serve on the U.S. Supreme Court".

 In May 2016, George Mason University renamed its law school the "Antonin Scalia Law School" after an anonymous donor pledged $20 million to the school, with an additional $10 million donated by the Charles Koch Foundation, contingent upon the name change in Scalia's honor.
 The dedication ceremony occurred on October 6, 2016, and was attended by Supreme Court justices.
 At the ceremony, Justice Elena Kagan called Scalia "one of the most important Supreme Court justices ever, and also one of the greatest".

 In October 2016, the Italy–USA Foundation posthumously awarded Scalia its America Award.
 The ceremony was conducted in front of the Italian parliament in Rome.

 In 2018, President Donald Trump posthumously awarded the Presidential Medal of Freedom to Scalia.